 R-6.1/2: Transport mode "TLS-over-SCTP" [IETF RFC 3436]).

-It may be noted that TLS protocol procedures needs to be decoupled from protocol procedures of the underlying transport protocol.
+It may be noted that TLS protocol procedures need to be decoupled from protocol procedures of the underlying transport protocol.

 6.2 MG mode of operation for case of TLS-over-TCP transport